XCEssentials/FunctionalState/README.md

-# MKHViewState
+# MKHState
-Implement any view as a discrete system and describe its states in a declarative style.
+Turn any object into a discrete system and describe its states in a declarative style.